-Last updated 20/05/2021
+Last updated 01/02/2024

-While we love showcasing the world’s best chocolates made from the bean to the bar, we are also committed to supporting our local, bean-to-bar Australian chocolate makers.
+While we love showcasing amazing chocolates made globally from the bean to the bar, our core mission is to support and promote our local, bean-to-bar Australian chocolate makers.
 We are delighted to be part of the vibrant, friendly and exciting craft chocolate scene in Australia.
 The 12 has now grown to 34 – It does make it hard for us to include everyone in our monthly subscription boxes but we are working on ways to better support these fabulous businesses.

 ** Loving Earth make chocolate from unroasted cacao beans (they have a strict bean sanitation protocol).

 So no matter where you are in Australia, chances are there is a bean-to-bar chocolate producer nearby who would love your support!
-Visit their websites, pop in to their shops and cafes, or say hi on social media – they are all really interesting people and we’re sure they’d love to hear from you.
+Visit their websites, pop into their shops and cafes, or say hi on social media – they are all really interesting people and we’re sure they’d love to hear from you.

 It’s wonderful that more keep popping up every day.
 If you know of an Australian bean-to-bar producer that isn’t in the list please get in touch and we’ll add them!

 |Cicada Artisan Chocolate (Closed)

 Why care if someone makes their own chocolate?

 Chocolate making is very similar to roasting coffee.
 Beans are sourced (the better the beans the better the product) then experimented with (roasted, ground, mixed) then finally formed into a creation that requires skill to perfect and make consistently great.
-On top of that, the artistry required to make chocolate is much like that required to make a great craft beer (there’s science, but also a creativity, to make something of beauty – there’s often a sense of personality that manages to flow throughout the brand and work its way into the flavour).
+On top of that, the artistry required to make chocolate is much like that required to make a great craft beer (there’s science, but also creativity, to make something of beauty – there’s often a sense of personality that manages to flow throughout the brand and work its way into the flavour).

 Is Australian chocolate any good?

 We are delighted to tell you that Australia makes some really amazing chocolate.
 There are a few Australian chocolate makers who are famous overseas and relatively unknown in Australia!
-Australian’s have won a multitude of chocolate awards on the world stage (mainly the Academy of Chocolate Awards London or the International Chocolate Awards) e.g. Jasper & Myrtle who have over 13 international awards, Zokoko with 8 international awards including “Best Dark Chocolate Bar at the 2014 International Chocolate Salon” and Metiisto with 5 since opening in 2018 including the 2019 “International Rising Star Trophy”.
+Australians have won a multitude of chocolate awards on the world stage (mainly the Academy of Chocolate Awards London or the International Chocolate Awards) e.g. Jasper & Myrtle who have over 13 international awards, Zokoko with 8 international awards including “Best Dark Chocolate Bar at the 2014 International Chocolate Salon” and Metiisto with 5 since opening in 2018 including the 2019 “International Rising Star Trophy”.